juancarlosmrf/local-jenkins-pipeline-demo/README.md

 Press enter/enter/enter... on all questions until you get the prompt back.

 Copy the key to your computer/laptop:
-Enable the SSH remote access in your laptop and get your local laptop IP.
-We will use this 172.17.0.1 in this documentation, you have to change it.
+Enable the SSH remote access in your laptop ( sudo systemsetup -setremotelogin on ).

 **Note:** Change "myuser" for your local user in your laptop.
 ```
-jenkins@b82713f4fad2:/$ ssh-copy-id myuser@172.17.0.1
+jenkins@b82713f4fad2:/$ ssh-copy-id myuser@host.docker.internal
 ```
 **Remember:**
-myuser = your username and 172.17.0.1 is the ip address to your computer from within the docker container.
+myuser = your username and host.docker.internal is the host address to your computer from within the docker container.

 You will have to type your password at this point.!!!!!

 Now lets try to complete the loop by ssh-ing to your computer from within the docker container.
 ```
-jenkins@b82713f4fad2:/$ ssh myuser@172.17.0.1
+jenkins@b82713f4fad2:/$ ssh myuser@host.docker.internal
 ```
 This time you should **not** need to enter you password.
 If you do so... something went wrong and you have to try again :-(